You had surgery to remove part of one kidney or the entire kidney, the lymph nodes near it, and maybe your adrenal gland.

 Try a stool softener.
 You can get these at any pharmacy without a prescription.

-Ask your doctor or nurse what laxatives you can take.
+Ask your provider what laxatives you can take.

 Ask your doctor about foods that are high in fiber, or try psyllium (Metamucil).